Scthe/scthe.github.io/content/blog/2024-08-19-hair-software-rasterize/hair-software-rasterize.md

 We are then iterating over $p=(x_p, y_p)$.
 A common optimization is to write the edge function in a form that matches $f = A \cdot x_p + B \cdot y_p + C$.
 This way, when we iterate over successive pixels in a row (only $x_p$ changes) we can just add $A$.
 The $B \cdot y_p + C$ part does not change.
 No reason to re-evaluate the whole edge function.
 Similar when switching to the next row.
 The code below might be helpful at this point.

 In a triangle, there are 3 edges.
-So we precompute 3 different values of A, B, C (9 floats).
+So we precompute 3 different values of A, B, and C (total 9 floats).
 Given 2 vertices that create an edge, we have the following formulas:

 $$
 A = y_a - y_b